MHindermann/mas/text/draft.md

 ## Problem statement and goal

 Edoc is the institutional repository of the University of Basel.
-It runs on the EPrints 3 document management system (https://github.com/eprints/eprints).
+It runs on the EPrints 3 document management system (see [https://github.com/eprints/eprints](https://github.com/eprints/eprints)).
 Edoc was conceived in 2009 as repository for electronic dissertations and grew in scope when the University of Basel adapted its first open access policy in 2013.
-Today Edoc contains roughly 68’000 items, most of them journal articles without full text support.
+In early 2021, Edoc contained roughly 68’000 items, most of them journal articles without full text support.
 Even though descriptive and administrative metadata are collected for each item, this does not include subject terms.
 The lack of subject indexing  hampers the repository’s usability and potential with respect to the topic-based monitoring of research output and, to a lesser extent, information retrieval.
 The goal of this project is to remedy this situation with the help of machine indexing.

-!!
-More precisely, this project aims to provide a roadmap for indexing the elements of Edoc with Annif (Suominen, 2018) – an open source tool for automated subject indexing and classification – and BARTOC FAST (Hindermann and Ledl, 2020), a federated asynchronous search tool that covers concepts of thousands of knowledge organization systems like thesauri, classifications etc.

-!!
-The goal of this thesis is to investigate to what extent machine indexing can be used to ameliorate institutional repositories.

 ## Method